jrhoun/liferay-learn/docs/commerce/2.x/en/user-guide/catalog/availability-estimates.md

 # Availability Estimates

 This article documents how to configure Availability Estimates.
 If a product becomes unavailable, store owners can provide customers with an estimate for when a product will be restocked.
-There are three default time periods in Liferay Commerce.

 ![Managing Availability Estimates](./availability-estimates/images/01.png)